danielhones/jukebox/README.md

 python setup.py install
 ```

-Copy your iTunes library XML file to itunes_library.xml in the repo directory or, change `ITUNES_FILE` in db_helper.py to a different path and copy it there.
+Copy your iTunes library XML file to itunes_library.xml in the repo directory or change `ITUNES_FILE` in db_helper.py to a different path and copy it there.

 ```
 python db_helper.py init
 ```

-Then deploy or run the app however you like and visit the site in your browser.
+Then deploy the app however you like and visit the site in your browser.
+Depending on your version of OS X, you migh need to allow it to accept incoming connections; OS X will display a dialog for that.